Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/The Environment Model of Evaluation/README.md

 given environment.
 The resulting procedure object is a pair consisting of the text of the λ-expression and a pointer to the environment in which the procedure was created.
 (240)"

+## Section 3.2.3 Internal Definitions

+* "The names of the local procedures do not interfere with names external to the enclosing procedure, because the local procedure names will be bound in the frame that the procedure creates when it is run, rather than being bound in the global environment.
+(250)"

+• "The local procedures can access the arguments of the enclosing procedure, simply by using parameter names as free variables.
+is is because the body of the local procedure is evaluated in an environment that is subordinate to the evaluation environment for the enclosing procedure.
+(250)"